 Recurrences in the same area are common, sometimes causing serious damage to the lymphatics, chronic lymphatic obstruction, and lymphedema.

 The most common pathogens causing cellulitis overall are S. pyogenes and S. aureus.

 Methicillin-resistant S. aureus (MRSA) should be considered in the presence of certain risk factors (eg, purulent cellulitis, penetrating trauma, wound infection, nasal colonization), particularly if there is a known outbreak or local prevalence is high.

-Differentiate leg cellulitis from deep vein thrombosis by the presence of skin warmth, redness, peau d'orange quality, and lymphadenopathy.
+Differentiate leg cellulitis from deep vein thrombosis by the presence of skin warmth, erythema, peau d'orange quality, and lymphadenopathy.

-Tissue culture may be required for immunocompromised patients if they are not responding to empiric therapy or if blood cultures do not isolate an organism and for patients with cellulitis at the site of certain injuries (eg, animal bite wounds, penetrating injuries).
+Consider obtaining tissue culture in patients who are immunocompromised if they are not responding to empiric therapy or if blood cultures do not isolate an organism and in patients with cellulitis at the site of certain injuries (eg, animal bite wounds, penetrating injuries).

 Direct antibiotic therapy against the most likely pathogens in specific clinical situations.